vgoradia/quant-risk/README.md

 # 📈 QuantRisk

-A web-based portfolio risk analysis tool that helps everyday investors understand their risk exposure using the same statistical methods used by professional fund managers — built with Python, Pandas, NumPy, Plotly, Streamlit, and Claude AI.
+A web-based portfolio risk analysis tool that helps everyday investors understand their risk exposure using the same statistical methods used by professional fund managers — built with Python, Pandas, NumPy, Plotly, Streamlit, and Claude API.

 🔗 **Project Link:** https://finance-risk-analyzer.streamlit.app/